 5. Get with the program.

 If you’re heating your house when you’re not home, you’re wasting money and energy.
 Programmable thermostats let you turn down the temperature while you and your family sleep or during the day when you’re away.
 However, wi-fi-enabled smart thermostats enable you to control the temperature from anywhere using your smartphone.
 Many smart thermostats can even learn your heating preferences and patterns and automatically adjust for peak efficiency.
-A programmable thermostat could save you as much as 20% on your heating costs.
+By installing a programmable thermostat, you'll save money on heating costs.
 Need more energy-saving tips?
 Enrolling in our Smart Thermostat program could help you earn incentives on top of your savings!

 Save Energy.
 Save Money.